 The Five Crimes

-There are five big crimes a woman can commit that will leave an ex angry for an extended period of time.
+There are five big crimes a woman can commit that will leave an ex angry and harm their chances of getting an ex back.
 Now, obviously, there are other things that can make your ex angry, however the results aren’t generally that long lasting.

 Recently, we undertook some research to find out how long people stay angry after a breakup, we wanted to see how long it took for an angry ex to calm down.